1ah-mtx/todo-task/README.md

 # Metix Task - Simple Reminders app

 ## General info
-This project is simple to-app impemented with the Meteor js library using the blaze template engine.
+This project is a simple to-app impemented with the Meteor js library using the blaze template engine.

 #### Structure